Q. Why choose an electric vehicle?

-We want to make sure your electric car experience is wonderful so we warranty our cars for 6 months or 7000km (Whichever comes first).
+We want to make sure your electric car experience is wonderful so we provide a mechanical warranty for our cars for 6 months or 7000km (Whichever comes first).
 We also warranty the batteries against execive degredation for 3 years (ZE1), 2 years (AZEO 30kWh) and 6 Months (AZEO 24kWhs).
 We also offer a 30 day return policy - terms and conditions apply.

 Q. Do electric cars actually reduce c02 emissions

 A.Yes, but it depends on your electricity

 The manufacture of the battery in the electric car uses alot of resources.
 However over time it repays itself because they use less energy (more efficient) and can be powered off 100% renewable energy.
 This study from Europe shows that a normal petrol car produces 258 grams co2 per km, whereas a Nissan Leaf powered of renewables (Norway Hydro) produces 73 grams per km.
 In the German grid with a large burden of coal power plants (a bit like NSW or Victoria) the Leaf produces 150 grams per km.

 Simply put, if you must drive, drive electric.
 If you drive electric charge from renewables.

 Q. Are there any publicly available chargers in Australia?